matchavez/matchavez.github.io/docs/apple/fixes.md

 ---

 All iDevices should allow a mode you can boot into that accept an HDMI signal.
 All of those old iPads doing nothing... well, they could be a Raspberry Pi screen, a gaming screen, a second monitor... not something to be thrown away.

+---

+Devices should allow you to record video from both camera sides at once, and give you a two files.
+Would be very helpful for 1:1 interviews.